 Can I use window or glass cleaner on stainless steel finishes?

 Some glass cleaners contain ammonia, which can damage stainless steel finishes.
 Before using any cleaner on stainless steel, make sure it does not contain ammonia or bleach as both of these can damage stainless steel over time.
 Check your appliance care guide to learn more.

-Instead of using glass cleaner on your stainless steel finishes, look for cleaners such as affresh® stainless steel cleaning spray, which are made specifically for cleaning stainless steel surfaces.
+Instead of using glass cleaner on your stainless steel finishes, look for stainless steel cleaners which are made specifically for cleaning stainless steel surfaces.

 Is acetone safe for stainless steel finishes?

 Acetone may damage the finish on fingerprint resistant stainless steel or pigmented varieties such as black stainless steel.
 Refer to your appliance’s care guide before using acetone on these surfaces.